omec-project/up4/README.md

     make build

+To generate the pipeline graphs (in PDF format):

+    make graph

 ### Packet-based Unit Tests

 The directory `ptf` contains unit tests for the P4 program.
 Tests use PTF, a